-CILogon Silver CA relies on US research and education institutions who are members of the InCommon Federation and have been certified via the InCommon Identity Assurance Framework to operate under the InCommon Silver Identity Assurance Profile.
-This page contains information about the adoption of InCommon Silver related to the CILogon Silver CA.
+For identity vetting and authentication of subscribers, the CILogon Silver CA originally relied on US research and education institutions who were members of the InCommon Federation and had been certified via the InCommon Identity Assurance Framework to operate under the InCommon Silver Identity Assurance Profile.
+This page contains historical information about the adoption of InCommon Silver related to the CILogon Silver CA.

 The CIC InCommon Silver Project is implementing InCommon Silver across the Big Ten universities plus the University of Chicago, the University of Washington, and Virginia Tech, with a target date of Fall 2011.
 The project issued a Phase 1 Report in July 2010.
 In October 2010, the CIC project established a partnership with the Southeastern Universities Research Association (SURA) and the Mid‐Atlantic Crossroads (MAX) to support SURA institutions interested in implementing InCommon Silver (see: announcement).
 The CIC project issued a Fall 2011 Progress Report.